-Circumstances aren’t the easiest for Vivian and her family, but they’re a tight-knit, loving clan – one that has become closer, Leticia says, since Vivian was diagnosed with autism and has been receiving treatment at the Thompson Autism Center at CHOC.
+Circumstances aren’t the easiest for Vivian and her family, but they’re a tight-knit, loving clan – one that has become closer, Leticia says, since Vivian was diagnosed with autism and has been receiving treatment at the Thompson Autism and Neurodevelopmental Center at CHOC.

 Despite the challenges posed by the COVID-19 pandemic, Vivian has transformed from a withdrawn girl who barely talked, was failing at school, had poor hygiene habits, and who cried often into a sweet teenager whose personality is beginning to blossom.